storybookjs/ember/docs/builders/webpack.md

 Storybook displays your components in a custom web application built using [Webpack](https://webpack.js.org/).
 Webpack is a complex tool, but our default configuration is intended to cover most use cases.
 [Addons](https://storybook.js.org/addons/) are also available that extend the configuration for other everyday use cases.

-You can customize Storybook's webpack setup by providing a `webpackFinal` field in [`.storybook/main.js`](../configure/overview.md#configure-your-storybook-project) file.
+You can customize Storybook's Webpack setup by providing a `webpackFinal` field in [`.storybook/main.js`](../configure/overview.md#configure-your-storybook-project) file.

-The value should be an async function that receives a webpack config and eventually returns a webpack config.
+The value should be an async function that receives a Webpack config and eventually returns a Webpack config.

 ### Default configuration

-By default, Storybook's webpack configuration will allow you to:
+By default, Storybook's Webpack configuration will allow you to:

 #### Import images and other static files